shrawan7650/interview/sqlinterview.md

 ---

+✅ How SQL Executes a Query (Basic → Advanced)
+🔹 BASIC LEVEL (Execution Order of an SQL Query)

+Many people think SQL runs in the order you write it — but SQL runs in a fixed internal order:

+✅ SQL EXECUTION ORDER:
+1. FROM
+2. JOIN / ON
+3. WHERE
+4. GROUP BY
+5. HAVING
+6. SELECT
+7. DISTINCT
+8. ORDER BY
+9. LIMIT / OFFSET

+🔹 SIMPLE EXAMPLE:
+SELECT name, salary
+FROM employees
+WHERE salary > 30000
+ORDER BY salary DESC;

+✅ Execution steps:

+FROM → Load employees table

+WHERE → Filter salary > 30000

+SELECT → Get name, salary

+ORDER BY → Sort high → low

+💡 That’s why you can't use column alias in WHERE — because SELECT runs later.

+🔹 INTERMEDIATE LEVEL (JOIN Execution)

+Example:

+SELECT e.name, d.department_name
+FROM employees e
+JOIN department d
+ON e.dept_id = d.id
+WHERE d.location = 'Delhi';

+✅ Execution:

+Load employees table

+Load department table

+Join using ON

+Filter Delhi rows

+Select columns

+🔹 AGGREGATION & GROUPING
+SELECT dept_id, COUNT(*) AS total
+FROM employees
+WHERE salary > 25000
+GROUP BY dept_id
+HAVING COUNT(*) > 3;

+✅ Execution:

+FROM → table

+WHERE → filter rows

+GROUP BY → make groups

+HAVING → filter groups

+SELECT → final output

+🔹 ADVANCED LEVEL (Query Optimization)

+SQL uses a Query Optimizer internally.

+When you run:

+SELECT * FROM users WHERE email = 'test@gmail.com';

+✅ SQL Engine actions:

+Check if email has an index

+Choose:

+Index Scan (fast)

+OR Full Table Scan (slow)

+Fetch matching rows

+Return results

+🔹 EXPLAIN (How SQL Shows Execution Plan)

+To see how SQL runs your query:

+EXPLAIN SELECT * FROM users WHERE email = 'abc@gmail.com';

+Output shows:

+index used or not

+number of rows scanned

+cost

+🔹 COMMON INTERNAL OPERATIONS
+Component	Meaning
+Table Scan	Read full table
+Index Scan	Read index only
+Nested Loop	Compare row by row
+Hash Join	Use memory for fast join
+Sort	ORDER BY process
+Temp Table	GROUP BY / DISTINCT
+🔹 PERFORMANCE TIPS

+✅ Always use:

+Index on WHERE columns

+Avoid SELECT *

+Use LIMIT

+Prefer WHERE over HAVING

+Avoid functions on indexed columns

+🔹 REAL-LIFE ANALOGY

+Think SQL like making tea:

+FROM = get ingredients
+WHERE = remove bad leaves
+GROUP BY = separate cups
+HAVING = remove weak tea
+SELECT = pour tea
+ORDER BY = arrange cups
+LIMIT = serve few cups

+🔹 BONUS: Subqueries Execution
+SELECT name
+FROM employees
+WHERE salary > (SELECT AVG(salary) FROM employees);

+✅ First runs:

+Inner query → get average
+Outer query → compare salaries

 ## 🏆 Congratulations!

 You now have a comprehensive SQL interview preparation guide covering everything from basics to advanced concepts.
 Practice these queries regularly, understand the concepts behind them, and you'll be well-prepared for any SQL interview.